Photo: Greg Gorman

-If you were born in between 1978 and Britpop, the odds are John Waters is one of your favourite directors.
-Now the man with the sleaziest moustache in Hollywood has written a book about the people who have inspired him.To celebrate (promote), he's let us publish the chapter on literature.
-Part One is beneath.
+If you were around during the 70s or the 80s, and especially if you have a taste for trash films set in Baltimore, odds are John Waters is one of your favorite directors.
+Now the man with the sleaziest mustache in Hollywood has written a book about the people who have inspired him.To celebrate (promote), he's let us publish the chapter on literature.

 John Waters - Role Models